waffle-iron/DarkSilk-Release-Candidate/README.md

 DarkSilk implements Gavin Andresens signature cache optimisation from Bitcoin for significantly faster transaction validation.

+DarkSilk uses ShadowChat from Shadow for encrypted, anonymous and secure messaging between wallets via the wallet network.

+Darksilk includes a completely decentralised marketplace, providing anonymity and escrow services for safe and fast trades.

 **Sandstorm Network Information**
 Ported Masternodes from Darkcoin and rebranded as Stormnodes and modified to use stealth addresses.